microsoft/vscode-docs/docs/java/java-editing.md

 ### Create new file

 VS Code supports applying templates when you create a Java source file.
+When you create a `.java` file in the File Explorer, the language server will automatically generate the class body, and fill the package info for you:

 ![New File](images/java-editing/create-new-file.gif)